geekingfrog/geekingfrog.com/blog/posts/2016-11-26-cyanogenmod-htc.md

 To reflash the stock rom and recovery, the bootloader must be locked.
 To do it, put the phone in download mode and use the command `fastboot oem lock`.

 ## S-OFF
 To completely unlock the bootloader, an optional step is to modify the `S-ON` flag to `S-OFF`.
-The way to do it is to install [Sunshine](http://theroot.ninja/) as a regular application, and follow the instruction.
+The way to do it is to install [Sunshine](http://theroot.ninja/) as a regular application. `adb install sunshine-latest.apk`.
+Afterwards, follow the instructions on the screen.
 It costs $25, but it's worth it if you want full control on your phone.
 The process will wipe out any data you have on the phone, so do it on a fresh install.
 It will also **not** work on a cyanogen rom, so I recommend doing it on the stock rom, once all the OTA updates have been applied, just before installing TWRP and cyanogenmod.

 # Restore stock system and recovery